opticsfoundry/OpticsFoundry_Sequencer_MZ/README.md

 Clone this repository into the path
 C:\AQuRA\

-(It's easier to use this path than trying to adjust the project to a different one.
-The Vitis project can be adjusted relatively easily.
-The Vivado project takes more effort.
-You usually only need the Vitis project.)
+It's easier to use this specific path than trying to adjust the project to a different one.
+The paths of the Vitis project can be adjusted relatively easily.
+Adjusting the Vivado project paths takes more effort.
+To recreate and flash the firmware you only need the Vitis project.

 ## To create the MicroZed firmware